hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/draw.rst

 VDM Displacement
 ================

-*Vector Dispalcement Maps* are supported for the *Draw* brush to insert complex & overhanging shapes.
+*Vector Displacement Maps* are supported for the *Draw* brush to insert complex & overhanging shapes.
 Unlike regular displacement, this uses all 3 color channels of the image to displace geometry in three directions instead of just one.